primalmotion/bootsig/README.md

     sudo bootsig-sign

-You will be prompted for your passphrase (or your pin if you use smartcard) to sign `/boot/boot.sum` and `/boot/boot.count`
+You will be prompted for your passphrase (or your pin if you use a smartcard) to sign `/boot/boot.sum` and `/boot/boot.count`

 ## Post script

-You probably want to know if the boot integrity is not cheking up, like showing a notification, or updating your bar or anything
+You probably want to know if the boot partition has been tampered with, like showing a notification, or updating your bar or something else. `bootsig-verify` will check the presence of `/usr/lib/bootsig/post-verify` and will execute it if present.
+The first argument will be `0` if the signatures check, `1` otherwise.

 It is important for security reason that this script is owned and only writable by root:

     sudo chown root:root /usr/lib/bootsig/post-verify
     sudo chmod 755 /usr/lib/bootsig/post-verify

+> NOTE: the script will not be executed if not owned by root and perms are not
+> set to 755

 ### Notify-send example